nonvisual/nonvisual.github.io/_posts/2020-11-23-budget-data-preparation.md

 ## Adding new mappings
 In terms of dealing with your data, one can always refine the rules.
-Let's check how many of transactions are rendered as unknown:
+Let's check how many transactions are rendered as unknown:

 ```python
 transactions.groupby('type').size()